Who We Are

 Aiyana Masla

 Aiyana grew up in a rural farm town in western Massachusetts, and attended the Hartsbrook Waldorf School as a child.
-Because of her family’s business, she also grew up and attended school cross-culturally, in Mexico, in a fishing village in the state of Jalisco.
+Because of her family’s business, she also grew up and attended school cross-culturally, in Mexico, in a small fishing village in the state of Jalisco.
 This shaped her to be passionate about the value of cross-cultural exchange, intersectionality, difference, and belonging.
 Aiyana studied Contemplative Education and Liberatory, Anti-bias Curriculum for early childhood, receiving her BA from Naropa University.
-As a bilingual artist and educator, she has worked and performed both across the US and internationally for the last 14 years.
+As a bilingual artist and educator, she has worked and performed both across the US and internationally for the last 18 years.

 Specialties: